Diabetes or diabetes mellitus - a disease characterised by abnormal blood sugar levels - represents a growing threat to human health.

 Except for genetic conditions or special types of diabetes (like type-1 diabetes), it is often a preventable chronic disease through a healthy lifestyle starting in childhood.
 Although there is no cure, the disease is treatable and can be managed by insulin supplementation in case of diabetes type 1, or a combination of diet, physical activity, medication and insulin supplementation in case of diabetes type 2.

 In recognition of this growing problem the EU has been continuously supporting research on diabetes through framework programmes.
-In the Seventh Framework Programme (FP7; 2007-2013) the focus is on the causes of the different types of diabetes, and their prevention and treatment, with special attention to juvenile diseases and factors operating in childhood.
+In the Seventh Framework Programme (FP7 2007-2013) the focus was on the causes of the different types of diabetes, and their prevention and treatment, with special attention to juvenile diseases and factors operating in childhood.

 Obesity is associated with many diseases, including cardiovascular diseases or diabetes mellitus type 2 and has therefore been shown to reduce life expectancy.
 While only recently identified as a major health concern, obesity levels have been growing steadily.
 According to the WHO, obesity has tripled over the past two decades: one in five Europeans is expected to be obese in 2010.
 The condition threatens to rank among the biggest causes of premature death in both the industrialised and emerging economies.

-In recognition of a need for action the EU supports research in this area under the Seventh Framework Programme (FP7; 2007-2013).
-The focus is on multidisciplinary approaches including genetics, life style and epidemiology, with special attention on juvenile diseases and factors operating in childhood.
+In recognition of a need for action the EU supported research in this area under the Seventh Framework Programme (FP7: 2007-2013).
+The focus was on multidisciplinary approaches including genetics, life style and epidemiology, with special attention on juvenile diseases and factors operating in childhood.
 Advancing our understanding of the interaction between food, nutrition, genetics and health is a key to making our diets healthier and to combat obesity.